PyPA Members, And How To Join¶

 - Last Reviewed

-Historically, the PyPA has been a loose confederation of people and projects; the word “authority” in the name was meant to be a joke.
+Historically, the PyPA was a loose confederation of people and projects; the word “authority” in the name was meant to be a joke.
+PEP 609 formalizes the PyPA somewhat and clarifies membership and governance rules.

 Does not require membership¶